slackapi/bolt-js/docs/content/steps/saving-steps.md

 Within the `save` callback, the `update()` method can be used to save the builder's step configuration by passing in the following arguments:

-- `inputs` is an object representing the data your app expects to receive from the user upon workflow step execution.
+- `inputs` is an object representing the data your app expects to receive from the user upon step from app execution.
-- `outputs` is an array of objects containing data that your app will provide upon the workflow step's completion.
+- `outputs` is an array of objects containing data that your app will provide upon the step's completion.
 Outputs can then be used in subsequent steps of the workflow.
 - `step_name` overrides the default Step name
 - `step_image_url` overrides the default Step image